OptimalMatch/clode/claude-workflow-manager/PROJECT_DIRECTORY_FIX.md

 # Project Directory Fix for Claude Terminal

 ## Problem
-The Claude terminal interface was previously working in temporary directories (`/tmp/tmpth5hlmel`) instead of the actual project directory, causing issues with git operations like pushing to origin.
+Both the Claude terminal interface and Claude Code instances were previously working in temporary directories (`/tmp/tmpth5hlmel`) instead of the actual project directory, causing issues with git operations like pushing to origin.

 ## Solution
-Modified the terminal server to use the actual project directory as the working directory instead of creating isolated temporary session directories.
+Modified both the terminal server and Claude Code Manager to use the actual project directory as the working directory instead of creating isolated temporary session directories.

 ## Changes Made